PButcher/flipdown/README.md

 ## Acknowledgements

+Thanks to the following people for their suggestions/fixes:
-Thanks to [@chuckbergeron](https://github.com/chuckbergeron) for his help with making FlipDown responsive.
+- [@chuckbergeron](https://github.com/chuckbergeron) for his help with making FlipDown responsive.
+- [@vasiliki-b](https://github.com/vasiliki-b) for spotting and fixing the Safari backface-visibility issue.